WPP-Public/akqa-nz-beam/CONFIG.md

         "http://example.com/silverstripe-config.json"
     ]

 The `import` config option is an array of filenames that provides a way to merge multiple beam.json files together.
-Using imports, common settings can be used across multiple projects without duplication, and managing the shared options becomes easier.
+Using imports, common settings can be used across multiple projects without duplication and managing shared options becomes easier.

-The values in `import` can be anything accepted by PHP's `file_get_contents`.
-Also note that imports are only fetched for the root config; `import` in external configs is ignored.
+The values in `import` can be anything accepted by PHP's `file_get_contents`, including but not limited to HTTP URLs and local file paths.
+A tilde at the start of a path is replaced with the path to the current user's home directory.
+Imports are fetched recursively (ie. imported configs can import further configs) with each unique path being fetched only the first time it appears.